yargs/yargs/README.md

 Commands
   mocha inspect [spec..]
 Run tests with Mocha                         [default] mocha init <path>       create a client-side Mocha setup at <path>

+Rules & Behavior
+  --allow-uncaught           Allow uncaught errors to propagate        [boolean] --async-only, -A           Require all tests to use a callback (async) or
+                             return a Promise                          [boolean]
 ```

 * bash-completion shortcuts for commands and options.